andibakti/BookList/README.md

 ## Acknowledgements

 This project was based on the Udacity course [Android Basics: Networking](https://www.udacity.com/course/android-basics-networking--ud843).
-I highly recommend their website for learning Android.
+I highly recommend their website for anyone learning Android.